The History of Hollywood Casino

 The facility officially opened as Jefferson County Races on December 3, 1933.
-The original owners, Albert and Joseph Boyle, spent $160,000 – a huge sum during the height of the Depression – to build the facility the facility.
+The original owners, Albert and Joseph Boyle, spent $160,000 – a huge sum during the height of the Depression – to build the facility.

 The Boyles had bet that Charles Town would draw crowds as the only northern track to hold races during the winter season, and they were right.
 Even with freezing temperatures and odds being calculated by slide rule, the grandstand overflowed.
 Train service from Baltimore boosted attendance, and the track continued to thrive through World War II.

 In 1954, Hall of Fame jockey Bill began his career here, going on to win 4,277 races, including nine Triple Crown races.
 Presidential candidate John F. Kennedy held a large rally at the track in 1960, and J. Edgar Hoover was a frequent visitor during the era.
-In 1969, 19 year old Barbara Jo Rubin rode into history at Charles Town, becoming the first jockey to win a pari-mutuel race in the United States.
+In 1969, 19 year old Barbara Jo Rubin rode into history at Charles Town, becoming the first female jockey to win a pari-mutuel race in the United States.